Details in Brief:

 - U.S. Citizen or authorized to work in the U.S.

 If you are interested in being considered for the ESIP Fellow position, please submit a cover letter stating your interest in the Student Fellow program and resume through this application form.
-Resumes will be reviewed on a rolling basis; those submitted prior to November 11, 2013 will receive priority.
-Phone interviews will be conducted in mid-November.
+Resumes will be reviewed on a rolling basis; those submitted prior to October 8, 2014 will receive priority.
+Phone interviews will be conducted in mid-October.
 Please indicate in your cover letter which graduate program you are attending and which cluster, work group or committee you would like to work with.
-If you have additional questions: Erin Robinson, Information and Virtual Community Director, at email@example.com.
+If you have additional questions: Erin Robinson, Information and Virtual Community Director, at firstname.lastname@example.org.

 December 1: ESIP Fellowship begins